jo-pol/MAE-gf/Milanese-Lotus.md

 Lotus H,V,X means: the number of Horizontal rows, the number of Verticals and the number of rows in between.
 See the picture at the top of this article.

 ### Lotus building
 The general Lotus scheme looks like the scheme in the picture.
 Of course, other scheme's are possible.
-There are lots of them in the TesseLace index.
 Building bigger lotus is similair to the building of bigger fish, as illustrated on the _Fish_ page.

 ![lotus generator][lotus_gen]

-### Whiting index
-In Mrs Whiting's index we have not found lotus-grounds. (not yet)

 ### Lotus examples
 More will follow.